V. M. Varga: Storyline

 Five years later, Varga, going under the alias name "Daniel Rand", is arrested while trying to re-enter the United States.
 Gloria, now an agent for the Department of Homeland Security, is called in to interview him.
 She declares that in five minutes he will be going to jail for money laundering as well as conspiracy charges for the crimes he committed in Minnesota.
 Varga says that in five minutes Gloria's superior will arrive and let him go free.
 Gloria scoffs, then starts counting down the minutes on the cell's clock while Varga hums, confident.
-The lights dim, to which Varga notices and seems unnerved before the screen cuts black, leaving his fate ambiguous.
+The lights dim, which Varga notices, seeming unnerved, before the screen cuts black, leaving his fate ambiguous.

 Production

 Prior to his casting, Thewlis had already been a fan of the original 1996 film and had seen the previous two seasons.
 Upon learning that Hawley was interested in him for season 3, he jumped at the chance.
 Thewlis enjoyed playing the character, saying, "I think I've had more fun playing Varga than I've had for quite a number of years, playing anything.
 It's just so beautifully written.
 Every few weeks, I got a new script, I'd settle down with a cup of coffee like I was about to read Anna Karenina."
-Thewlis appeared in the 1998 Coen brothers film, The Big Lebowski.
+Thewlis previously appeared in the 1998 Coen brothers film, The Big Lebowski.